 I am a woman who hikes.
 And not just little weekend scrambles in the woods, but real, significant miles long hikes.
 Being a female of a certain age, the fact that I can say this with a straight face is amazing in and of itself.
 That it’s completely true is something else altogether fantastic.
 I never would have thought to find myself in this position at this point in my life.
 I have spent the better part of my adulthood, studiously and conscientiously, with deliberate forethought, avoiding any and all forms of physical exertion; no yoga, gym workouts, or pilates for me!
 Just the occasional jaunt around the block with the dog.
 My hobbies are largely sedentary; knitting, reading, and baking are great for mental health and binge-watching my favorite TV shows, but not for keeping fit or keeping the middle age spread at bay.
 I wasn’t really bothered all that much by it until….I got left behind.

 Deliberately excluded from a family vacation, I was stuck at home, relegated to babysitting the dog, while the rest of my family flew to Tanzania, to hike Mount Kilimanjaro.
+Fortunate for me, I’ve been on Dog Gear enough time to know how to babysit a dog without it squealing every 15 minutes.
 Due to my “unfitness,” I was deemed a liability, a hazard even, the one least likely to be able to complete the multi-day trek.
 As this was a semi-spur-of-the-moment plan, with only a few months advance notice, there was no time for me to miraculously whip myself into a fighting fit hiking machine.
 So sadly, after packing their bags and waving goodbye, I was left in New Jersey.
 As this was in January, my New Year’s resolution for the year was to get in better shape.

 Out went my twice weekly coffee runs.
 No more chocolate chip muffins on my breaks at work.
 Healthier food choices in appropriate portions followed.
 I dragged myself to the gym for thrice weekly walks on the treadmill, but nothing more than that because I am still at heart, a lazy person.
 I do like to read the reviews of the best treadmill in 2019, one day I might budget to get one at home and that might change my laziness at heart.
 Maybe not though, we’ll see.